- Search The Registry

-After the war and the loss of her father’s business her life changed significantly.
-In 1865, she was illegally refused first class passage on a ferry to Beaufort.
+After the war and losing her father’s business, her life changed significantly.
+In 1865, she was illegally refused first-class passage on a ferry to Beaufort.
 She filed a lawsuit against the captain of the ferry and won.
 Rollin was aided in her case by Major Martin Delany.
 He eventually asked Rollin to write his biography.
 In 1868, she published the Life and Public Services of Martin R. Delany with the help of a Boston publishing company.
 She wrote the book under her pen name Frank A. Rollin.
-This became the first full-length biography written by an Black person.
+This became the first full-length biography written by a Black person.
 At the age of 20, Whipper returned to her hometown of Charleston and began working as a teacher for the Freedmen's Bureau during the Reconstruction Era of the United States.

-Three years later she was employed and began working for a Pennsylvania-born attorney, William J. Whipper, who had recently been elected to the South Carolina legislature.
+Three years later, she was employed and began working for a Pennsylvania-born attorney, William J. Whipper, who had recently been elected to the South Carolina legislature.
 Despite family opposition, Rollin and Whipper married after a few months of meeting.
-The dream of an equal opportunity south became irrelevant and the Ku Klux Klan was now on the move and rapidly spreading.
+The dream of an equal opportunity south became irrelevant, and the Ku Klux Klan was now on the move and rapidly spreading.
 After 12 years, the Whippers' marriage began to decline due to marital and political issues.
 Frances decided to separate from her husband and took their three children with her.
-Along with her sister’s Katherine and Charlotte, they arranged a women's rights convention that was held in 1870 in Columbia, South Carolina, as well as established the South Carolina Branch of the American Woman Suffrage Association.
+Along with her sisters Katherine and Charlotte, they arranged a women's rights convention held in 1870 in Columbia, South Carolina.
+They established the South Carolina Branch of the American Woman Suffrage Association.

-During the 1880s, Rollin separated from her husband and took her children with her to Washington, DC.
-In Washington, she attended Howard University School of Medicine, where she became one of the first Black women physicians in the United States.
+During the 1880s, Rollin separated from her husband and took her children to Washington, DC.
+In Washington, she attended Howard University School of Medicine, becoming one of the first Black women physicians in the United States.
 She helped put her children through college and lived to see them accomplish their career goals.
 In 1892 she contracted an illness while campaigning for Republican Presidential Candidate James G. Blaine.
 Frances Anne Rollin died in Beaufort, South Carolina, on October 17, 1901.